 The organisation was initiated by Woolworths Chief Supply Chain Officer, Paul Graham who will serve as chairman.
 Backed by Woolworths Group, Coles, Linfox, Toll Group, Qube and Ron Finemore Transport, each company will have a member on the inaugural board.
 Mark Parry Managing Director of Ron Finemore Transport is a member of the newly formed Board.

-“The transport and logistics industry in Australia is a diverse environment and workers are subject to unique risks, including long working hours, shift work, isolation, sleep deprivation and fatigue” states Mark.
+“The transport and logistics industry in Australia is a diverse environment and workers are subject to unique risks, including long working hours, shift work, isolation and fatigue” states Mark.

 Most organisations have processes and initiatives in place to preserve physical wellbeing.
 Mental health wellbeing is generally something that has been overlooked, however it is becoming more prevalent in today’s society and we are becoming more aware of its impact.